BillyClassTime/MiniApiWithExtensions/README.md

 app.Run();
 ```

-If we  run the application the result is like this:
+If we  run the application the result is something like this:

 ![](img/dotnet02.png)

 Now we are going to do some changes to show the use of extensions:

-First create a class ```BuilderExtensions.cs``` like this:
+First create a class ```BuilderExtensions.cs``` looks something like this:

 ```c#
 using Microsoft.OpenApi.Models;